 As reported by the U.S. Census Bureau, total state revenues for 2016 were close to $1 trillion ($927,991,215,000).
 This total is nearly double the 1996 state tax collections of $418 billion.
 In 20 years state tax collections have doubled but there still seems to be no end in sight for the ‘need’ for additional state revenue to fund education, roads, public safety, and healthcare.
 As more federal programs get pushed to the state level, the states must decide whether to shift existing spending to cover the new programs or to increase revenue.
 As the overall U.S. economy has expanded and contracted during the past 20 years, the source of revenue collected by the states has shifted.

 In 1996, individual income taxes accounted for 32.4% of state revenues nationwide.
 In 2016, individual income taxes were 37.2% of state revenues nationwide.
-The reasons for this growth are varied, but include the general growth in nationwide employment and the expansion of the federal individual tax revenue base which is used by most states as the starting point for state income tax calculations.
+The reasons for this growth are varied but include the general growth in nationwide employment and the expansion of the federal individual tax revenue base which is used by most states as the starting point for state income tax calculations.

 In 1996, corporate income tax accounted for about 7.0% of state revenues nationwide.
 In 2016, corporate income taxes were slightly more than 5.0% of state revenues nationwide.
 In terms of tax dollars collected, this is a relative decrease in over $18 billion of state revenue during the past 20 years by states related to corporate income tax.
-This decline is not surprising given the significant efforts many companies made to structure their businesses to take advantage of differing state corporate tax rules and filing methods and the expansion of state tax credits use to offset income tax.
+This decline is not surprising given the significant efforts many companies made to structure their businesses to take advantage of differing state corporate tax rules and filing methods and the expansion of state tax credits used to offset income tax.
 Even though corporate income tax collections were almost $47 billion in 2016, many states are viewing the corporate income tax as a relic and may eliminate it or narrow the application to just a certain range of companies.

 This takes us to sales tax.
 During 1996, sales tax collections were $139 billion and made up 33.31% of total state revenues.
 During 2016, sales tax collections were $290.5 billion and made up 31.31% of total state revenue.
-The highest percent of sales tax collections occurred in 2001 when over 46% of total state revenue was collected from sales tax.
+The highest percentage of sales tax collections occurred in 2001 when over 46% of total state revenue was collected from sales tax.

 State Revenue Loss